Greginkansas/-openhab-openhab1wiki/FIND.md

 # FIND
 **THE FRAMEWORK FOR INTERNAL NAVIGATION AND DISCOVERY**

+Find is a  software that each time a WiFi-enabled device conducts a scan of nearby access points, it will recieve a unique identifier of the access point and a signal strength that correlates with the distance to the access point.
+A compilation of these different signals can be compiled into a fingerprint which can be used to uniquely classify the current location of that device.

 [Github : FIND](https://github.com/schollz/find)
 [Main Page : FIND](https://www.internalpositioning.com/faq)
 [MQTT Documentation : FIND](https://doc.internalpositioning.com/mqtt/)

+To get it to work with openHAB, you need both, clients and a FIND server.
+FIND client is available for Android only (sorry folks with Iphones).
+Retrieve FIND client app through Play Store (search for “find hypercube”).

 ***
-FIND client is available for Android only.
-Retrieve FIND client through Play Store (search for "find hypercube")

 Retrieve FIND server from [Github](https://github.com/schollz/find/releases).
 For a Raspberry Pi, select the _arm_ binaries.
 If your Pi has WiFi and you want to use it as a client for learning, too, then also retrieve and install the `fingerprint `client from this page.